 Detail the tools and machinery essential for your operations.
 Don’t forget to include their costs, as this information will be important in predicting your financial needs.

-Make a detailed list of your assets.
+Also, make a detailed list of your assets.
 This should cover land, buildings, tools, machinery, vehicles, and furniture.
 Providing a legal description and the estimated value of these assets can make your business strategy strong.

 If you need any additional facilities, like water supply or specific power needs, mention them here.
 Clearly state what steps you’ve taken or need to take to secure the necessary permissions for these requirements.